 - Offer suggestions on how to deal with setbacks if it occurs

 - Talk about issues that can affect someone’s professional life, legal issues, relationships, and family.

 - Help develop better communication skills to deal with others.

 A psychiatrist can:

 - Diagnose, treat and prevent mental, emotional, and behavioral disorders

 - Prescribe a non-addictive medication to control drug cravings

-- Assess and treat chemical imbalances that can be the culprit of depression, anxiety or other mental illnesses that can lead to drug addiction.
+- Assess and manage chemical imbalances that can be the culprit of depression, anxiety, or other mental illnesses that can lead to drug addiction.

-Scientists often describe drug addiction as a brain disease, but society still sees is as a moral failure.
+Scientists often describe drug addiction as a brain disease, but society still sees it as a moral failure.
 We view it as a condition caused by an untreated or poorly managed medical, psychological, or psychiatric problem.
 The difficulty in one existing solution exists because we are all different.
-Various developmental histories can cause a number of internal conflicts and abilities to handle situations.
+Various developmental histories can cause some internal conflicts and abilities to handle situations.
 We have different inner strengths and vulnerabilities because our internal needs and external environments differ.

-Even though we may differ, the predominant common factor between us is that we want to feel physically and emotionally good.
-We want to be able to connect well with each other, because this connection is what makes us feel part of the human race.
-It is so important to be part of the world we live in without feeling as an outcast.
+Even though we may differ, the predominant characteristic factor between us is that we want to feel physically and emotionally well.
+We want to connect well with each other because this connection makes us feel part of the human race.
+It is important to be part of the world we live in without feeling like an outcast.
 To achieve physical and emotional health, we need to bring meaning to each other’s lives.